charles483/introduction_to_qgis/README.md

    - If you don’t already have QGIS installed, download and install **QGIS version 3.0 or above**.
 See the [QGIS download page](https://qgis.org/en/site/forusers/download.html) for installation instructions.

 4. **Follow the Tutorial**:
-   - Open the `tutorial.pdf` and follow the instructions to get started with QGIS using the provided data in the `data` folder.
+   - Open the `.pdf` and follow the instructions to get started with QGIS using the provided data in the `data` folder.

 ## Requirements